venice1200/MiSTer_SNAC2IEC/README.md

 [**C64 Core**](https://github.com/MiSTer-devel/C64_MiSTer) tested with [SD2IEC](https://www.c64-wiki.com/wiki/SD2IEC) and [PI1541](https://cbm-pi1541.firebaseapp.com/).
 I love it 😏

 ### Let's go and have fun...
-I used breakout Parts for the used Voltage-Level-Shifter and the Voltage-Regulator as I had them in stock.
+I used "breakout Parts" for the used Voltage-Levelshifter and the Voltage-Regulator as I had them in stock.
 But there is also a Full-SMD-Version available, created by dtimber who created the Case as well.

 The PCB's